tomasnavb/flow-programming-challenge/README.md

 - All processors are located within EPIC-NETWORK

-- Now set the database password in PUT CASSANDRA processor.
+- Now set the database password in the PUT CASSANDRA processor.
 This is required because Apache Nifi doesn't save passwords in templates configuration.

 ```bash
 User: admin